WuphonsReach/KSP-StockAntennaBalance/README.md

 ### Relay Antennas

-The relay antennas have been boosted in power to be equal or better then the Deep Space Network (DSN) on Kerbin.
+The relay antennas have been boosted in power to be equal or better then the Deep Space Network (DSN) / Tracking Station (TS) on Kerbin.
-This gives better gameplay where the extra ground stations on Kerbin have been disabled.
+This gives better gameplay where the extra ground stations on Kerbin have been disabled, or the DSN strength has been lowered drastically.

 - HG-5 High Gain Antenna -- 2.5x as powerful as DSN level 1, partial coverage of inner-planets at DSN2
 - RA-2 Relay Antenna -- equal to DSN level 2, full coverage of Eve/Moho/Duna when talking to DSN2 or RA-2 at Kerbin